3 Random variables, distributions, and uncertainty

 Histograms are a very simple and effective way to represent a distribution.
 The basic idea is to divide the range of the data into a set of bins and count how many data points fall into each bin.
 Then we use as many bars as bins, with the height of the bars being proportional to the counts.
 The following video shows a step-by-step animation of a histogram being built.

 Histograms can be used to represent both discrete and continuous random variables.
 Discrete variables are usually represented using integers.
-When ArviZ is asked to plot integer data it will use histograms as the default method.
 Arguably the most important parameter of a histogram is the number of bins.
 Too few bins and we will miss details, too many and we will plot noise.
-You can pick the number of bins with a bit of trial and error, especially when you are sure of what you want to show.
+You can pick the number of bins with a bit of trial and error, especially when you have good idea of what you want to show.
 However, there are many methods to compute the number of bins automatically from the data, like the Freedman–Diaconis rule or the Sturges’ rule.
 By default, ArviZ computes the number of bins using both rules and then picks the one that gives the largest number of bins.
-This is the same approach used by np.histogram(., bins="auto)
+This is the same approach used by np.histogram(., bins="auto) and plt.hist(., bins="auto).
+Additionally, when the data is of type integers, ArviZ will preserve that structure and will associate bins to integers, instead of floats.
+If the number of unique integers is relatively small then, it will associate one bin to each integer.
+For example, in the following plot each bar is associated with an integer in the interval [0, 9].

 When the discrete values take higher values, like in Figure 3.11, bins are still associated with integers but many integers are binned together.

-If you don’t like the default binning criteria of ArviZ, you can change it by passing the bins
+If you don’t like the default binning criteria of ArviZ, you can change it by passing the bins argument using the hist_kwargs.

 3.5.2 KDE